lefteryx/lefteryx/README.md

 Hi!
-I'm Yatharth Singh (often known as _lefteryx_ on the internet), a CS Freshman at BITS Pilani, Pilani Campus.
+I'm Yatharth Singh (often known as _lefteryx_ on the internet), a Computer Science Engineering Freshman at BITS Pilani, Pilani Campus.

 I just waste a lot of time on the internet and can follow instructions (which I've been told is the _Sigma Developer Grindset_).
 Besides being a terminally online nerd, I like playing the keyboard, playing table tennis, quizzing, watching cat videos and playing CSGO with Russians.